Sup norms of Cauchy data of eigenfunctions on manifolds with concave boundary: Introduction

-We also remark that one can explicitly construct the Dirichlet or Neumann eigenfunctions on complements of polar caps using separation of variables.
+Dirichlet or Neumann eigenfunctions on complements of polar caps can be constructed using separation of variables.
 The radial factors are given by Legendre functions that may be singular at the poles.
 An example of an eigenfunction is the Green's function $G(\lambda, x, q)$ with pole $q$ at the north pole of $S^n_r$ with respect to a choice of maximal abelian subgroup of $SO(n + 1)$.
-The Green's function satisfies $(\Delta + \lambda) G(\lambda, x, q) = 0$ in $S^n_r$ since the $\delta_q$ lies outside the domain.
+The Green's function satisfies $(\Delta + \lambda^2) G(\lambda, x, q) = 0$ in $S^n_r$ since the $\delta_q$ lies outside the domain.
 It is rotationally invariant and therefore satisfies the Dirichlet boundary condition if $\lambda$ is chosen to that $G(\lambda, r, q) = 0$ and satisfies Neumann boundary conditions if $\partial_r G(\lambda, r, q) = 0$.
 However, it is never an extremal eigenfunction.